Asteroids (video game): Quirks

 Asteroids slows down as the player gains 50–100 lives, because there is no limit to the number of lives displayed.
 The game's code continues trying to draw them even if they fall outside the boundaries of the screen.
 After more than 250 lives are collected, the game slows down enough that the watchdog timer thinks it has crashed and reboots the hardware.

 There is a limit of 26 asteroids.
 If there are already that many, shooting a large asteroid turns it into a single medium one, rather than two as per normal.
 Similarly, a medium asteroid turns into a single small one instead of splitting.

 Ports

 Asteroids was released for the Atari VCS (later renamed Atari 2600) and Atari 8-bit computers in 1981.
 Programmers Brad Stewart and Bob Smith were unable to fit the Atari VCS port into a 4 KB cartridge.
 It became the first game for the console to use bank switching, a technique that increases ROM size from 4 KB to 8 KB.
 A port for the Atari 5200, identical to the Atari 8-bit version, was in development in 1982, but was not published.

 An Atari 7800 version was published in 1986 with the official launch of the console, with cooperative play.
-A Game Boy port developed by The Code Monkeys and published by Accolade, Inc. was released in September 1992.
+A Game Boy port developed by The Code Monkeys was released in September 1992 by Accolade, and in 1995 by Nintendo as part of their Arcade Classic series alongside Missile Command.